jinchenxiangdan/myBlog/docs/linux/README.md

 # This is Linux portion

-It contains: linux kernel, Linux softwares
+It contains: linux kernel, Linux softwares, Bash etc.